Along the Rivers – The Gallery Forests

 Other animals found in the Llanos include –

 - Birds like sandpipers and yellowlegs

 - Capybara (Hydrochoerus hydrochaeris), which is the largest rodent in the world

 - Anaconda / Green Anaconda (Eunectes murinus) – the world’s largest snake with respect to its huge girth

-In the Venezuelan Guiana region of South America, the types of gallery forests range from the evergreen seasonal gallery forests to the semi-evergreen and deciduous seasonal gallery forests to the areas of thorn woodlands.
+In the Venezuelan Guiana region of South America, the types of gallery forests range from the evergreen seasonal forests to the semi-evergreen and deciduous seasonal forests to the areas of thorn woodlands.
 Along the Caura River that flows south of the Orinoco River in Venezuela, extensive swamp gallery forests occur.
 La Gran Sabana (Spanish) / The Great Savanna region of southeastern Venezuela has specialized and reduced sclerophyll type gallery forests.

 Gallery Forests of Cerrado Region

 Gallery forests are also present in the Cerrado Region of South America.
 The Cerrado Region comprises most of the central Brazil along with small extensions into north-eastern Paraguay and eastern Bolivia.
 The Cerrado Region is also known as the Brazilian Savanna.
 The Cerrado region is the largest savanna region in South America.
 Cerrado is the richest savanna, in terms of biodiversity, in the world.

 Cerrado is rich in flora and fauna.
 Cerrado has about 10,000 species of plants, about 90,000 species of insects (Dias 1992), about 1200 species of fishes, about 150 species of amphibians, about 180 species of reptiles, about 935 species of birds, and about 300 species of mammals.
 About 45 % species of plants found in Cerrado are endemic to it.
 Cerrado’s fauna includes some interesting animal species like –